New Sydney Playgrounds Opening in 2021

 The adventures at one of Sydney's biggest adventure playgrounds have just reached new heights!
 A brand-new TreeTops Adventure is coming to St Ives Showground this December and we can't wait to scale high above the trees.
 If it's been a while since you've stopped by St Ives Showground, you might have missed that a huge new adventure playground opened at the end of 2020, and with the addition of the new TreeTops Adventure, St Ives Showground is shaping up to be one of the coolest adventure spots in Sydney!

-Coming imminently to North Bondi, the Barracluff Park and playground upgrade is an eagerly awaited one within the Eastern suburbs community.
+North Bondi's Barracluff Park and playground upgrade is an eagerly awaited one within the Eastern suburbs community.

 The plan involved increasing the target age range for play equipment and experiences, improving seating, picnic settings and drinking fountains, and improving universal access to the playground and through the park.
-The playground was due to double in size and include nature and wild play areas, better equipment and a tennis wall.
+The new Barracluff Park playground has doubled in size and includes nature and wild play areas, better equipment and a tennis wall.

 RELATED: Deerbush Park Playground: Fairfield's First All-abilities Playground